clicon/clixon-docs/plugins.rst

 errmsg
   Customize a netconf error message for CLI return, log or debug messages.
 See :ref:`Error section<clixon_errors>` and the main example. version
-  Print a plugin-specific version string
+  Print a plugin-specific version stringh

 See :ref:`Backend section<clixon_backend>` for backend specific callbacks, as well as corresponding manual sections for netconf/restconf/cli callbacks.